Selecting the Right RFID Labels and Tags

 - Material surface and environment – surface of the material, such as corrugated box, wood, glass, plastic, metal, etc, as well as how densely items are stacked, or what is contained within the boxes can affect the read range.

-Although there are many options when it comes to RFID labels and tags, there are tags for all environments and applications.
-Whether you need labels and tags for warehousing, retail, manufacturing, or another industry entirely, RFIDPros can help find the right labels and tags for you.
-Learn more about our industry solutions.
+Although there are several factors to account for, there are tags for all types of environments and applications.
+Whether you need labels and tags for warehousing, retail, manufacturing, or another industry entirely, RFID Pros can help find the right labels and tags for you.